-Jury in Bill Cosby trial tries to break its deadlock on Day 5
+Deadlocked jury in Bill Cosby trial asks: 'What is reasonable doubt?'

 Legal experts said the trial fits the "he said, she said" arguments so common to sexual offense cases.

-So far, jurors have asked six questions during their deliberations, largely to rehear testimony.
+As of Thursday, jurors had asked six questions during their deliberations, largely to rehear testimony.
 Two questions pertained to a review of parts of Cosby's account to authorities, and two were requests to rehear Constand's account and testimony.
 Jurors also asked the court to define the phrase "without her knowledge" in one of the charges, and asked to rehear testimony from the Cheltenham police detective who interviewed Cosby.

 Constand herself did not appear stressed in the courtroom as she waited for the jury.
 The former basketball player posted a video to Twitter of her passing the time by shooting hoops on a mini-backboard.